jevido/bakery/README.md

 1. Fork and clone the repository.
 2. Use `bun run lint` inside `app` to keep Svelte formatting consistent.
-3. Add or adjust migrations through SQL files in `backend/migrations/` and run `bun backend/lib/migrate.js` to apply them locally.
+3. Add or adjust migrations through SQL files in `backend/migrations/` and run `bun run migrate` to apply them locally.
 4. Submit PRs with clear descriptions of backend/app updates plus any new infrastructure templates.

 ## License